AI Leadership Summit · Anchorage, Alaska · 28 September 2026

 Application

-The trust layer · hallucinations, bias, and judgment
+The trust layer · ethics, hallucinations, bias and judgment

-Where AI quietly invents content, reinforces bias, and confidently misleads — and how human leaders keep the steering wheel.
+Where AI quietly invents content, reinforces bias and confidently misleads.
+The ethical commitments human leaders carry into AI work and how they keep the steering wheel.

 Foundation